-1. Possession of any tobacco products, electronic cigarettes or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.
+1. Possession of any tobacco products, electronic cigarettes of (vaping products) other nicotine-delivery products or imitation tobacco products, as defined in policy AH, on district property, on district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may only be possessed only in accordance with district policy JHCD.

-Confiscation of prohibited product.
+First Offense: Confiscation of prohibited product.
 Principal/Student conference, detention, or in-school suspension.
-1 Confiscation of prohibited product.
-Detention, in-school suspension or 1-10 days out-of-school suspension.
+Subsequent Offense: Confiscation of prohibited product.
+Detention, in-school suspension, Possible referral to the local juvenile office, or 1-10 days out-of-school suspension.

-2. Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.
+2. Use of any tobacco products, electronic cigarettes, (vaping products), imitation tobacco products or other nicotine-delivery products, as defined in policy AH, on district property, district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may only be used only in accordance with district policy JHCD.

 First Offense: Confiscation of prohibited product.
-Principal/Student conference, detention, in-school suspension, or 1-3 days out-of-school suspension.
-Subsequent Confiscation of prohibited product.
-In-school suspension or 1-10 days out- Offense: of-school suspension.
+Principal/Student conference, detention, inschool suspension, or 1-3 days out-of-school suspension.
+Subsequent Offense: Confiscation of prohibited product.
+In-school suspension, Possible referral to the local juvenile office, or 1-10 days out-of-school suspension.

-Truancy or Tardiness (see Board policy JED and procedures JED-AP1 and JED-AP2) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time class or school begins, as determined by the district.
+Truancy or Tardiness (see Board policy JED and procedures JED-AP1 and JED-AP2) B Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time class or school begins, as determined by the district.